living will and trust living will and trust

 Trust formation and operation are largely regulated by state laws, underscoring the influence of individual jurisdictions.
 A clear instance is the Uniform Trust Code (UTC), adopted in some form by many states, offering guidelines for trust administration.

 While trust creation generally requires a signed and notarized document, several other elements prime a trust legally.
-For instance, there must be a designated trustee and at least one identifiable beneficiary, alongside a clear description of trust property.
+For instance, there must be a designated trustee and at least one identifiable beneficiary, alongside a clear description of the trust property.

 Notably, the IRS plays a crucial role in trusts related to taxation.
 The agency categorizes trusts into simple or complex for taxation purposes, impacting the way the trust, and subsequently its beneficiaries, are taxed.